 In pop culture, he is a man who brings about a lot of mixed feelings.
-To many in the South, he is seen as a monster who destroyed while his men raped, looted and pillaged Georgia and South and North Carolina.
-To others, particularly in the North, he was a brilliant man who helped end the civil war quicker and ensured the Union's survival and slavery's end, along with General Grant and Abraham Lincoln.
+To many in the South, he is seen as a monster who destroyed while his men raped, looted and pillaged Georgia and North and South Carolina, though this is somewhat hypocritical on their part, as Confederate general Jubal Early conducted similar campaigns out of petty spitenote , and Stonewall Jackson advocated using the exact same tactics to get the Union to surrender faster—and all before Sherman conducted his March.
+To others, particularly in the North, he was a brilliant man with a pragmatic command manner who helped end the civil war quicker and ensured the Union's survival and slavery's end, along with General Grant and Abraham Lincoln.

 Trope Namer for War Is Hell, from a speech that Sherman, disdainful of military glory, gave at a military academy's graduation ceremony.
 (On another occasion he also said "War is cruelty, and you cannot refine it.")